 Extract the .tar.gz file to a specified folder, run ./start.sh, then follow the prompts to activate the sensor.

-In the sidebar menu, select Discovery > Manage Discovery.
+In your CertCentral account, in the left main menu, go to Discovery > Manage Discovery.

 On the Set up a sensor page, under step 1 Download a discovery sensor in the Linux section, select Download.